zopencommunity/meta/docs/Guides/GettingZOSAccess.md

 If you find yourself without access to a z/OS machine, then we can help!

-If you're interested in contributing to the z/OS Open Tools initiative and need access to a z/OS machine, please reach out to us via email at itodorov@ca.ibm.com.
+If you're interested in contributing to the Zopen Community initiative and need access to a z/OS machine, please reach out to us via email at itodorov@ca.ibm.com.

 ### Information Required